jovotech/jovo-framework/docs/handlers.md

 ## Introduction

-Handlers are methods inside a [Jovo component](./components.md) that are responsible for handling a request.
-A handler can fulfil multiple types of requests, like intents and touch selections, and then return output:

 ![A handler taking in multiple request types like intent requests, launch requests, or touch requests.
 The handler then results in some output.](img/handler-requests-output.png)

+A handler can fulfil multiple types of requests, like intents and touch selections, and then return output.

 A component usually has multiple handlers.
 The `@Handle` decorator is used to define which handler should be responsible for which type of request.
 For example, one or multiple intents could be added as intents, and a handler could be even more specialized if you added conditions like platforms.
 [Learn more about handler routing below](#handler-routing-and-state-management).